Treatments and Services

 Our Heart Failure Program provides coordinated and comprehensive care for more than 350 patients each year with cardiomyopathy and other types of heart failure.
-The program is part of Seattle Children’s Heart Center.
-U.S. News & World Report consistently ranks Seattle Children’s cardiology and heart surgery program among the best in the country.
+The program is part of Seattle Children’s Heart Center, which is consistently ranked among the best cardiology and heart surgery programs in the country by U.S. News & World Report.
 We have the medical and surgical expertise, and the latest technology, to care for newborns, children and young adults with the most complex forms of heart failure.

 What’s special about the Heart Failure Program at Seattle Children’s?

 Seattle Children’s Heart Failure Program is the only one in the Pacific Northwest with the depth of expertise to offer every type of therapy for babies, children and young adults with heart failure.